bschjerning/dp_ucph/README.md

 This repository contains teaching materials for lectures in the master level course in **Dynamic Programming and Structural Econometrics** that I teach at the Economics program at University of Copenhagen.

-Previsously recorded lectures are available for a subset lectures and can be found under the [Lectures in Dynamic Programming playlist](https://www.youtube.com/watch?v=SbVIgzWt8So&list=PLzkJu0O0lYnEpJNYJ4Ent_qckS0OKkYYg) on Bertel Schjerning's [YouTube channel](https://www.youtube.com/user/BSchjerning).
+Previously recorded lectures are available for a subset lectures and can be found under the [Lectures in Dynamic Programming playlist](https://www.youtube.com/watch?v=SbVIgzWt8So&list=PLzkJu0O0lYnEpJNYJ4Ent_qckS0OKkYYg) on Bertel Schjerning's [YouTube channel](https://www.youtube.com/user/BSchjerning).
 Where available, links to videos below (note that slides may be updated relative to those used in the slides).